Red Line 2.0

 Getting feedback and ideas from members of the community, whether in-person or online helps make this documentary what it is.
 So, as we go back to the books for more helpful wisdom, be sure to share a little of your own.
 Let us know what you think about the direction Red Line D.C. has been going and what you might like to see/hear/talk about next …

 This entry was posted on January 20, 2012 by redlinedc.
-It was filed under Uncategorized and was tagged with documentary 2.0, documentary filmmaking, public participation, public space, red line dc, red line documentary, social media.
+It was filed under Uncategorized and was tagged with public space, red line dc, red line documentary, documentary filmmaking, documentary 2.0, public participation, social media.